Sp3rick/GroupHelp/README.md

 -if you add a new permission on userPerms object, every userPerms object should be updated adding that, otherwise this may cause incorrect result in sumUserPerms

 -in some unkown cases you may get stuck in exceptions menu and SafeGram.js will block any user request due too high accumulated volume of something pending

+-permissions setup on first bot adding to groups is not the same as using /reload that's more complete

 ## Ask a question